brooklabteam/spillover-virulence/README.md

 - figure-s1: This folder contains one script only ('FigS1-make-PIP.R') which is self-contained and produces the supplementary figure S1, a pairwise invasibility plot (save to the supp-figs folder).

 - main-figs:  This folder contains all of the main figures for the paper, produced in figure-2 and figure-3 folders above, as well as the composie image of our conceptual figure.

+- mathematica: This contains original mathematica notebooks and converted pdf files corresponding to all solutions for both the population-level and within-host models analysed in the main text methods and Supplementary Information Appendix.

 - phylo-tree: This folder contains scripts and data from timeTree.org that produce the phylogenetic tree seen in Figure 3 and the measures of phylogenetic distance used throughout the manuscript.